the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 Depending on the size of the budget and structure, creating a policy and the budget for an Accessibility Fund can help to make your event inclusive for all participants, regardless of their needs and circumstances.
 This is a Fund that can be applied to cover additional costs that would support people with lived experience attending and engaging in your event.
 These additional costs could be:
-- additional accommodation for people who may need to travel to an event the day prior, or stay longer, if attending in person due to health conditions.
+- additional accommodation for people who may need to travel to an event the day prior, or stay longer, if attending in-person due to health conditions.
 - any travel costs or support for those with caring responsibilities to cover the cost of a support worker, childcare, or allowing their child to travel with them.
 - honorarium for members of the public with lived experience to attend sessions.
 - honorariums for speakers, facilitators, and note-takers if they are needed for your event.